openstack-infra/system-config/doc/source/third_party.rst

   of data, and it's safe for it to be publicly visible.

   2. A preferred (short, alphanumeric) username you want to use for the new SSH account.
+Do not use any OpenStack program names here.
+  The format for the username should be a lowercase string with hyphens between words that matches the Full Name (see below), suffixed with "-ci".
+If the account is for a non-CI system (the system will never verify build status), it should use the suffix "-bot" instead.
+  Example: {company name}-{proprietary company thing that is being tested}-ci or {company name}-ci, if your company will only need one gerrit ci account.
   This is the username you'll use when connecting to Gerrit via SSH.
+We may tweak your requested name slightly.
+We will reply to the email with your username if we change it from the preferred name.

-  3. (optional) A human-readable display name for your testing system, shown on comments and votes in Gerrit.
+  3. A human-readable display name for your testing system, shown on comments and votes in Gerrit.
+Do not use any OpenStack program names here.
+  The format for the Full Name should be a capitalised, minimal uppercase and lowercase string with whitespace between words that matches the username (see above), suffixed with "CI", "-CI" or "-ci".
+  If the account is for a non-CI system (the system will never verify buiid status), it should use the suffix "Bot", "-Bot" or "-bot" instead.
+  Example: {company name} {proprietary company thing that is being tested} CI or {company name} CI, if your company will only need one gerrit ci account.

+  Note: We will remove test, testing, jenkins, openstack, tempest, storage, user or some other words from the names as they confuse our developers.
+We need the names to clearly identify themselves as not OpenStack systems, we will adjust names as required to ensure clarity.

   4. (optional) A unique contact E-mail address or alias for this system, which can not be in use as a contact address for any other Gerrit accounts on